elishamutang/tic-tac-toe/README.md

 - Users able to insert names and click on gameboard.

 What's next:
 - Fix logic between DOM and gameflow.
-Current problem is, after a round ends, players are still able to click on gameboard and this results in null values for player names.
+Current problem is, after a round ends, players are still able to click on gameboard and this results in null values for player names (fixed)
 - Maybe change player name prompt to form/dialog.
+- Figure out why removeBanner in resetDOM is not removed and stores previous banner divs.